“Sectormentor helps us run our business effectively.

 Really learn what works and doesn’t work on your farm with a good set of historical evidence

-Anyone can know exactly what happened to a crop in its lifetime
+Anyone can know exactly what happened to a crop

 All data collected is easy for anyone to look at and understand, unlike info in soggy notebooks